What do you do if you are hit by the running bug and there isn’t a sports complex or running tracks nearby?

 By listening to my favourite songs on my iPod, I can time how long I take to complete each round.
 For eg. if the song is about 4 minutes long, and it finished at the same spot I started, I know I took about 4 minutes.
-And so I gauge how fast or slow I am running based on the songs.
-That helps to keep me motivated too.
+And so I gauge how fast or slow I am running based on the songs played.
+This

 For me, I know I am in the zone when my movements feel fluid – a sort of flow and it becomes amazingly easy and soothing to run.

-But one thing to note is that concrete walkway ain’t the best track for the knees, especially compared to the cushy running tracks.
+One thing to note: concrete walkways are not the best track for the knees.
+Unlike cushy running tracks.
 So one trick is to be aware of your gait and try not to pound your feet – just let your feet land gently on the ground with each step.

-And walking back home is a great way to cool down, plus watching the bright headlights zooming past on the expressway can be quite mesmerising in the dark.
+Lastly, walking back home is a great way to cool down.
+Watching the bright headlights zooming past on the expressway can be quite mesmerising in the dark.